 This command is used to prohibit the reading or writing of data in flash memory in parallel mode.
-In serial PROM mode, the flash memory write command and RAM loader command are prohibited.
+In serial PROM mode, the flash memory write command, Sector erase of flash memory erase command, Reaad command, and RAM loader command are prohibited.
 To disable the flash memory security program, execute Chip Erase by using the flash memory erase command.